carbon-language/carbon-lang/docs/project/principles/success_criteria.md

 We believe Carbon should strive to support some GPUs, other restricted computational hardware and environments, and embedded environments.
-While this should absolutely include future and emerging hardware and platforms, those shouldn't disproportionately shape the fundamental library and language design - they remain relatively new and narrow in user base at least initially.
+While this should absolutely include future and emerging hardware and platforms, those shouldn't disproportionately shape the fundamental library and language design while they remain relatively new and narrow in user base.

 #### Historical platforms